ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ## Stitching remote schemas

-To include a remote schema in the combined gateway, you must provide at least the `schema` and `executor` subschema config options, and an optional `subscriber` for subscriptions:
+To include a remote schema in the combined gateway, you must provide at least the `schema` and `executor` subschema config options.

 ```js
 import { introspectSchema } from '@graphql-tools/wrap';